210222-reston-java-msa/demos/how-to-do-well-in-qc.md

 7. Find a partner (a roommate or batchmate or your trainer).
 Practice saying your answers out loud and gather feedback from your partner.
 Make final revisions to your answers.
 8. Record yourself practicing your answer and watch the video to notice any problems you need to correct

 If you do this every week, at the end of training you will have a complete set of answers to each language, framework, and major concept you’ve covered.
-You can use these to improve the bullet points and written sections in your portfolio as well as prepare for the final, cumulative QC session.
+You can use these to improve the bullet points and written sections in your portfolio as well as prepare for the final, cumulative QC session. :shipit: